planetruby/planet/README.md

 #### Q: Can I get the feed list in the OPML (Outline Processor Markup Language) XML format?

 Yes, you can.
-Use the [`opml`](/script/opml.rb) script to generate an up-to-date version in the OPML format.
+Use [`opml.rb`](/script/opml.rb) script to generate an up-to-date version in the OPML format.
 Example:

     $ ruby script/opml.rb > planet.opml